All comparisonsTask Managers

 Workflowy

-Trello fails first because organizing tasks requires moving cards across boards instead of structuring them as nested bullet lists.
+Trello fails first because it requires moving cards across boards before structuring them as nested bullet lists before organizing tasks.

 Verdict